owken64/Gungnir/README.md

 var a
 equation F = ma

-2. launch scale with this code
+4. launch scale with this code
 (On terminal)
 > scala com.yamanogusha.parser.Launcher (script file name)

-3. Input substitutions
+5. Input substitutions in REPL e.g.
-e.g.
 m = 2
 a = 2